ryanmuska/Swift/README.md

     assert(visitors >= 0, “A physical quantity cannot be negative.”)
 ```

-  You can use the `assertionFailure(:_file:line:)` drop the `message` if the condition is already being checked in code:
+  You can use `assertionFailure(:_file:line:)` and drop the `condition` if the condition is already being checked in code:
 ```swift
     if age >= 16 {
         print(“You may operate a motor vehicle.”)